About sexual development and behaviour in autistic children and teenagers

 - rub their genitals on objects or other people

-- touch other people’s clothing or hair without understanding how that might be seen as sexual.
+- touch other people’s clothing or hair without understanding that this might be seen as sexual.

-Strategies to help with problematic sexual behaviour related to sensory issues
+Strategies for problematic sexual behaviour related to sensory issues

 You can do this by helping your child understand that touching others is not OK unless they’ve asked the other person first and the other person has said it’s OK.
 And that it’s never OK if the other person is a younger child.